zijuncheng/Video-Game/README.md

 ### Further Studies
 ----------------------------------
-- A better model/feature to predict the collector's value mentioned above
+- A better model/feature to predict the collector's value mentioned above.
+- A set of enhanced features.
+There are too many features now (over 150).
+Smart feature engineering seems to be much more important than complicated models since the current results do not differ a lot among the various models.
-- The word vector might be improved by learning through the description of the games
+- The word vector might be improved by learning through the description of the games.
+This feature will require additional time to obtain from the api source.
-- It might be worthy to separate game titles by platforms: a pokemon monster game on PS2 is a totally different title than the one on 3DS as the PS2 console is almost obsolete
+- It might be worthy to separate game titles by platforms: a Pokemon Monster game on PS2 is a totally different title than the one on 3DS as the PS2 console is almost obsolete
 - Improve the missing data : some prices can be missing for a unknown reason
 - Using a Stacking Ensemble model might provide some improvement